jacobyhsi/jacobyhsi.github.io/_pages/about.md

 Before joining Imperial, I earned an MEng from the [University of California, Los Angeles](https://www.ucla.edu/), and an HBSc at the [University of Toronto](https://www.utoronto.ca/).
 I was fortunate to be advised by [Rahul Krishnan](http://www.cs.toronto.edu/~rahulgk/index.html) at the [Vector Institute](https://vectorinstitute.ai/), and [Jonathan Kao](https://seas.ucla.edu/~kao/people_dir/jonathan_kao.html) at [UCLA SEAS](https://samueli.ucla.edu/).
 Lastly, I am grateful to my instructors, [Jimmy Ba](https://jimmylba.github.io/) and [David Duvenaud](https://www.cs.toronto.edu/~duvenaud/), for sparking my initial interest in machine learning.

-If you are interested in research or would like to collaborate, please email me!
+If you are interested in research or would like to collaborate, please feel free email me!

 Email: